 Evaluate Controls for Each Cyber Event

 By this point in the cyber risk assessment, you should have a list of potential threats that could occur.
-For each possible event, you and your team should evaluate what security controls you can put in place to reduce the threat.
+Then, for each possible event, you and your team should evaluate what security controls you can implement to reduce the threat.

-Some controls include security policies that each employee must read and agree to, onboarding procedures that assure new hires understand those policies, and administrative controls to enforce data security.
+Some controls include security policies that employees must read and agree to, onboarding procedures that assure new hires understand those policies, and administrative controls to enforce data security.
 This last item could include secure logins, networks, and access.

-Discuss these controls with your stakeholders to make informed decisions as to the best risk management for the company.
+Discuss these controls with your stakeholders to make informed decisions about the company’s best risk management.

-Now that you’ve prioritized the data assets within your organization, next prioritize the risks to them.
-Data breaches within different information systems will carry different consequences and risks to your business.
-During the risk assessment process, you and your stakeholders will need to prioritize which types of cyber risks you are most concerned with.
+Now that you’ve prioritized the data assets within your organization, next, prioritize their risks.
+Data breaches within different information systems will carry other consequences and risks to your business.
+During the risk assessment process, you and your stakeholders must prioritize which types of cyber threats you are most concerned with.

-For example, as discussed earlier, you might not need to be concerned with a cyberattack from competitors, but you may want to have security controls against individual hackers.
+For example, as discussed earlier, you might not need to be concerned with a competitor’s cyberattack, but you may want security controls against individual hackers.
 The NIST guidelines offer in-depth suggestions for this prioritization that you can use to make informed decisions.

 Document the Results